Empire State Bastard: “We’re going for extremity at all costs”

 “It’s really hard because when you’re in the moment, that’s the only thing that matters.
 That’s why this band means so much to us already, because every second feels so fucking important.
 We don’t have this huge run of gigs or years planned ahead.
 It’s got this kind of liberation to it.
 There’s no grand plan, and that’s what we’re finding the most exciting.”

-Vernart: “I remember when Simon first told me that this band was happening, because he’d mentioned it in an interview after it had previously just been a drunken chat at the back of a bus.
+Vennart: “I remember when Simon first told me that this band was happening, because he’d mentioned it in an interview after it had previously just been a drunken chat at the back of a bus.
 I said, ‘What does it sound like?’ and he replied, ‘Heavy and vital’.
 It’s taken us this long to have this in the back of our minds, to work out what that actually means.”

 Simon, did you have to think differently about the lyrics on this record to match the darkness of Mike’s music?